mindsdb/mindsdb/mindsdb/integrations/handlers/chromadb_handler/README.md

 ## Implementation

-This handler uses `chromadbd` python library connect to a chromadb instance, it uses langchain to make use of their pre-existing semantic search functionality
+This handler uses `chromadb` python library connect to a chromadb instance, it uses langchain to make use of their pre-existing semantic search functionality

 The required arguments to establish a connection are:

-* `chroma_api_impl`: the api implementation, likely should be `rest`
+* `chroma_api_impl`: the api implementation, likely should be `rest` or `local`
 * `chroma_server_host`: the host name or IP address of the ChromaDB instance
 * `chroma_server_http_port`: the port to use when connecting
-* `embedding_function`: the embedding function to use to get embeddings from input text or search text
+* `persist_directory`: the directory to use for persisting data, this should only be used when `chroma_api_impl` is set to `local`

 ## Usage